naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Scruffy Happy: Yeah isn't it??

-Eris Annoyed: ...Right, cool whatever.
+Eris Annoyed: (disappointed) ...Right, cool whatever.
 Now where is the exit?

 Scruffy: Don't you want to admire the momument longer-

-Eris Annoyed: NOW!
+Eris Annoyed: *Please.*

 Scruffy: (pulling his bag out of the car, digging into it then pulls out a door) Right here!